Joha-will/BMW_Click_And_Collect_Portfolio_Project_3_Python/README.md

 ## **Introduction**
 Welcome to my third project, which is a command-line user interface application built mainly using python.

-What inspired me to build this app was having the ability to independtly coming up with an idea, putting it together and actully making it work.
-This idea also come from the love and interest I have for BMW cars.
-At the planning phase of my third project it was difficult as I was unsure of what I was going to build and I was also new to python.
-But I stayed motivated and came up with this project which I learned alot from and it has helped me to gain more experience with the python language as well as improving my
+What inspired me to build this app was having the motivation to independently create an idea, put it together and make it work.
+This idea also came from the love and interest I have for BMW cars.
+At the planning phase of my third project I was unsure of what I was going to build which made very challenging as well as being a novice using python.
+However, I stayed motivated and focused and created this project which I learned a lot from and it has helped me to gain more experience and skills with the python language.

+In this README I will detail the steps I took to develop and create this project, with the use of  screen photos, images, links, charts and more.

+Thank you for viewing my project.

+I hope you find the application useful!

 ## **User Experience**

 ### **Target Audience**
+- This application is targeted to people above the age of 17 and older which is the legal age in the United Kingdom.

+- This application is not gender specific.

+- This application is targeted to people who want to buy a BMW car.

-- This is for people preferably
+- This application is targeted to people who are time restricted.

+- This application is targeted to the citizens of the United Kingdom.

 ### **User Stories**